 Atlanta Gas Light volunteers in partnership with Atlanta Habitat for Humanity helped construct the first home in what will be an environmentally sustainable community in metropolitan Atlanta.
 The new home, located in Verbena Place, a subdivision in the northwest section of the city, was built at 134 Gaslight Lane, a tribute to AGL Resources Private Foundation whose generous donation of land was the inspiration behind the green-inspired neighborhood.
 Atlanta Gas Light has supported Atlanta Habitat for Humanity in 19 build projects since 2001.

-To implement the Adventures in Reading with Nicor program, Nicor Gas partnered with three schools in its service territory to support local Reading Is Fundamental programs.
-Employee volunteers organized and conducted book distributions, school assemblies, and parent and teacher training.
-Nicor's own superhero, Super Reader, also made appearances to motivate the children to read.
+Employee volunteers organize and conduct book distributions, school assemblies, and parent and teacher training.
+Nicor's own superhero, Super Reader, also makes appearances to motivate children to read.

 AGL Resources’ Companies Support March of Dimes for Babies Walk

-In April 2012, more than 400 walkers representing AGL Resources, Atlanta Gas Light, Nicor Gas, Nicor National and Virginia Natural Gas participated in March of Dimes' March for Babies walks in the communities they serve to help save babies born prematurely who are in need of help getting started in life.
-Virginia Natural Gas has supported March for Babies for 30 years, and Nicor Gas isn’t far behind with 24 years.
+In April 2013, more than 400 walkers representing AGL Resources, Atlanta Gas Light, Nicor Gas, Pivotal Home Solutions, Chattanooga Gas and Virginia Natural Gas participated in March of Dimes' March for Babies walks in the communities they serve to help save babies born prematurely who are in need of help getting started in life.

 Virginia Natural Gas Employees Take the Plunge for Special Athletes

-Virginia Natural Gas employees took a dip in the frigid Atlantic Ocean in support of the 20th Annual Special Olympics Polar Plunge.
-Through donations, the 2012 Polar Plunge raised more than $1.1 million for Special Olympics Virginia, with Virginia Natural Gas being one of the top fundraisers.
+Virginia Natural Gas employees took a dip in the frigid Atlantic Ocean in support of the 21th Annual Special Olympics Polar Plunge.
+Through donations, the 2013 Polar Plunge raised a record $1.25 million for Special Olympics Virginia, with Virginia Natural Gas being one of the top fundraisers.

 VNG volunteers also donated a great deal of their time as they spent hours setting up bleachers on the beach, erecting the Team VNG Tent and also making sure that all participants were safe during the plunge.
 Held the first weekend of February, this Virginia Beach event includes a Friday Night Beach Bash, a 5K run on Saturday morning, an awards banquet and, of course, a "plunge" into the Atlantic Ocean.